Neal Von Flue is an artist and educator with a strong foundation of traditional art techniques and expert knowledge of digital media.

 He has designed books, board games, albums, posters and magazines.
 His clients include Blue Moon Beer, Pac Global Insurance, The Integer Group, The Boy Scouts of America, Neal Stephenson’s Subutai Corporation, Pinnacle Entertainment Group, Gorilla Games, Mark Teppo, Resurrection House, The Automobile Driving Museum, The City of El Segundo, The Kiwanis Club, South Bay Customs, Talisman Studios and more.

-He created the graphic novel LABOR & LOVE: A Garland of American Folk Ballads with Sam Costello and his work has been included in the long running anthology NEGATIVE BURN.
+He created the graphic novel LABOR & LOVE: A Garland of American Folk Ballads with Sam Costello and has made comics for the long running anthology NEGATIVE BURN, SIDE A: The Music Lover’s Comic Anthology, SPLIT LIP, and BOO!
+Halloween Stories.
 His work was featured in WEBCOMICS: Tools and Techniques of the Digital Artist by Steven Withrow published by Barron’s Educational Series and Character Design for Graphic Novels from Focal Press, as well as the documentary film Adventures into Digital Comics.

 He has been teaching art for over a decade through schools, civic organizations and private instruction and is currently teaching 3D Art and Digital Media at Vistamar School.
 He is a member of the Arts and Culture Advisory Committee for the City of El Segundo and a past president of the El Segundo Art Association as well as a guest member of the Advisory Board for the SoCal ROC School of Art and Design.
 He has juried art shows and is a guest speaker for groups and schools on art techniques and the intersection of traditional and digital media.
 His new presentation, The Creativity Diagram is now available.